 Here are a few ski resort “winners” for certain types of kid-friendly amenities that may matter to your family:

-While most Tahoe ski schools top $200, these three resorts offer a substantial opportunity for savings with full day ski schools at under $150.
+While most Tahoe ski schools top $250 a day, these four resorts offer a substantial opportunity for savings with full day ski schools at under $180.
 Ski school prices include rentals, lunch, and lift tickets.
+Honorable mention to Kirkwood and Sierra-at-Tahoe for both clocking in with sub-$200 pricing.

 Oldest Ages Where Kids Ski Free: Diamond Peak & Tahoe Donner

-Both resorts allow kids to ski free up until age 6.
+Both resorts allow kids to ski free up until their 7th birthday.
 Most other resorts in Tahoe charge at 4 or 5 years old (or younger).
+Honorable mention to Sugar Bowl, where kids ski free until they turn 6.

 Only three resorts in Tahoe offer daycare for younger kids not ready to ski.
 This service is so important if both parents want a little time skiing together without having to worry about a younger child and hiring a sitter in an unfamiliar location.
 Heavenly’s Day Care and Nursery takes the youngest kids of the three daycare centers, accepting babies as young as six weeks old.
-Sierra-at-Tahoe’s Wild Mountain Daycare takes toddlers 18 months and up and the minimum age is 2 years old for Northstar’s Minors Camp.
+Sierra-at-Tahoe’s Wild Mountain Daycare takes toddlers 18 months and up.
+The minimum age is 2 years old for Northstar’s Minors Camp.
+Both Heavenly and Sierra-at-Tahoe also offer a hybrid ski school/day care for toddlers and preschoolers who are ready to ski but not for a full day.

-Resorts with Interchangeable Parent Lift Tickets: Boreal, Diamond Peak, Homewood, Mount Rose, Sierra-at-Tahoe, Sugar Bowl, and Tahoe Donner
+Resorts with Interchangeable Parent Lift Tickets: Boreal, Diamond Peak, Homewood, Mount Rose, Sierra-at-Tahoe, and Tahoe Donner

 About half of the resorts in Lake Tahoe offer a lift ticket that parents can swap back and forth on a single day to tradeoff taking care of younger kids.
 You pay for one person but two people can each get a few hours on the slopes.
-My husband and I make use of this amenity a lot – in fact, it is pretty much a deal breaker for us this season as we have a 2 1/2 year old not ready to ski who still needs a nap.
+My husband and I made use of this amenity a lot with our son the past few years when it was really a deal breaker for us when he still needed a nap.
 So kudos to those resorts that offer this perk!
 (Note that there are quite a few ski resorts that offer a parent switch ticket but that do NOT advertise it, but I talked to ticket services at each resort to find out if it was a permitted option.
 Just be sure to ask for it as it may not be volunteered.)

 Download the Tahoe Kid-Friendly Ski Resort Guide